Constrained regret minimization for multi-criterion multi-armed bandits: Information theoretic lower bounds

-In this section, we establish fundamental limits on the performance of algorithms for risk-constrained regret minimization.
-First, we prove a lower bound on the probability that any consistent algorithm misidentifies a feasible instance as infeasible or vice-versa.
-This result illustrates an inherent tension between regret minimization and feasibility identification---consistent algorithms (recall that consistency means regret is $o(T^a)$ for all $a > 0$) cannot have a misidentification probability that decays exponentially in the horizon, and algorithms that possess a mid-identification probability that decays exponentially in the horizon cannot be consistent.
-Additionally, we prove a lower bound on the regret of any consistent algorithm, analogous to the instance-specific lower bounds available for the unconstrained setting.
-Our first result is the following.
+In this section, we establish fundamental limits on the performance of algorithms for constrained regret minimization.
+First, we show that the regret bounds obtained for \textsc{Con-LCB} are asymptotically tight upto universal multiplicative constants (on a class of Gaussian bandit instances).
+We then prove a lower bound on the probability that any consistent algorithm misidentifies a feasible instance as infeasible or vice-versa.
+This result illustrates an inherent tension between regret minimization and feasibility identification---consistent algorithms (recall that consistency means regret is $o(T^a)$ for all $a > 0$) cannot have a misidentification probability that decays exponentially in the horizon, and algorithms that enjoy a mid-identification probability that decays exponentially in the horizon cannot be consistent.

+To state our information theoretic lower bound on regret, suppose that the class of arm distributions $\mathcal{G}$ is the class of 2-dimensional Gaussian distributions with covariance matrix $\Sigma = \mathrm{diag}(\nicefrac{1}{2 a_0}, \nicefrac{1}{2 a_1}).$ Let attribute $g_0$ be the mean of the first dimension, and $g_1$ be the mean of the second dimension.
+For the assumed covariance matrix structure, the standard empirical mean estimators for $g_0$ and $g_1$ satisfy the concentration properties stated in~\eqref{eq:gen_conc_ineq_m1}. \begin{theorem} Let $\pi$ be any consistent policy over the class of distributions $\mathcal{G}$ given the threshold $\tau \in \mathbb{R}.$ Consider a feasible instance $(\nu^f,\tau),$ where $\nu^f \in \mathcal{G}^K.$ For any feasible but suboptimal arm $k,$